Reviewed By Joana Garrido DVM

-Crab meat supports healthy cognitive and thyroid health, but it may cause allergies and other health problems if fed to dogs excessively.
+Crabmeat supports healthy cognitive and thyroid health, but it may cause allergies and other health problems if excessively fed to dogs.

-Know what precautions to take before tossing crabs into your dog’s food bowl.
+Know the precautions to take before tossing crabs into your dog’s food bowl.

 Health Benefits of Crabs for Dogs

-Crab meat is a good addition to dogs with exocrine pancreatic insufficiency due to its high vitamin B12 concentrations.
+Crabmeat is a good addition to dogs with exocrine pancreatic insufficiency and protein-losing enteropathy due to its high vitamin B12 concentrations.

 Zinc and omega-3 fatty acids can also be found in crabs.
 Regulating metabolic processes and supporting the immune system and thyroid functions are among the many positive effects of zinc in dogs.

 Omega-3 fatty acids, on the other hand, work well in preventing diseases caused by chronic inflammations, such as arthritis and allergies.
 They also strengthen the heart to keep cardiovascular problems at bay.

 When Is Feeding Crabs Harmful to Dogs?

 Carelessly feeding crabs to dogs can be harmful to their health.
 Here are the most common health issues that may emerge:

 Many dog owners ask: “Can dogs eat crab legs and shells?”
 The answer is no. Crab legs and shells are dangerous to dogs.
 These can easily break into sharp shards and get lodged in their throats, causing them to choke.